trueos/trueos-docs/trueos-handbook/luminautl.rst

 |lumina| File Information
 =========================

-The :command:`lumina-fileinfo` utility can be used to open a graphical window summarizing the size, permissions and ownership, creation time, and last modification time of the specified file or directory.
-In the example shown in in :numref:`Figure %s <file1a>`, the user has typed :command:`lumina-fileinfo Downloads` from a terminal window to view the file information of their :file:`~/Downloads` directory.
+The :command:`lumina-fileinfo` utility is used to open a graphical window summarizing the size, permissions and ownership, creation time, and last modification time of the specified file or directory.
+In the example shown in in :numref:`Figure %s <file1>`, the user has typed :command:`lumina-fileinfo Downloads` from a terminal window to view the file information of their :file:`~/Downloads` directory.

-.. _file1a:
+.. _file1:

 .. figure:: images/file1a.png
    :scale: 100%